nahuelsantos/dinky-server/wiki_content/Mail-Service.md

 The mail-server expects environment variables with `SMTP_RELAY_` prefix (e.g., `SMTP_RELAY_HOST`, `SMTP_RELAY_PORT`, etc.), but older versions may have used `RELAY_` prefix.
 To fix this:

-1. Check your .env.mail file and make sure it uses the correct variables:
+1. Check your .env file and make sure it uses the correct variables:
    ```
    SMTP_RELAY_HOST=smtp.gmail.com
    SMTP_RELAY_PORT=587